 How much is admission to the Musée d'Orsay?

 Admission prices for the permanent collection and special exhibitions can be found here.
 Admission for AFMO members is free.
-If you purchase tickets at the Musée d’Orsay, you can save them and get reduced rates at the Gustave Moreau National Museum and the Palais Garnier during the following week.
+If you purchase tickets at the Musée d’Orsay, you can save them and get reduced rates at the Gustave Moreau National Museum, Jean-Jacques Henner National Museum, and the Palais Garnier during the following week.

 Which days is the Orsay closed?